cgp-2017/blog/_posts/2017-03-26-jump-scare.md

 1. Click on the empty object and look at the inspector
 2. Rename it to "ScareWall"
-3. Add a Box Trigger and make it a trigger
+3. Click on "Add Component".
+Add a Box Collider and make it a trigger
 4. Add an Audio Source and disable "Play on Awake"
 5. Change the transform so that it's a big wall